Based In Sligo, Ireland / email: showbands@gmsproductions.com

 Pat Egan's "Beat" column in Spotlight of February 20, 1970 described Thin Lizzy as "Eric Bell's band" as Eric, who had been lead guitarist with showband The Dreams, left them to start a new group and drafted Lynott and Downey from Orphanage and previously Sugar Shack, along with former member of Them, Eric Wrixon on keyboards (Eric had also been with Them prior to joining the Dreams).
 The band played their first gigs in late February, 1970, but were not immediately seen as the powerhouse they would become.

 In fact, early reports were that the band was rather loose and would have to work hard to make it on the Dublin scene.
 Slowly, their reputation grew and at one point, Pat Egan wondered whether they might be the next "Skid Row."
 In fact, at the time, Skid Row (Brush Shiels, Noel Bridegman, and Gary Moore) were far and away the biggest group based in Ireland as Rory Gallagher's Taste had settled in England sometime earlier.
 The band toiled away on the local Dublin scene, refining their sound and were on their way to establishing themselves as the top group in Ireland when Eric Wrixon left the band in August to go to Sweden reportedly over a "dispute over music policy."
-In a 1974 Spotlight interview, Eric said, "he went off with some Swedish chick and we were three."
+In a 1974 Spotlight interview, Eric Bell said, "he went off with some Swedish chick and we were three."

-The band decided not to replace their keyboard player and continued on as a power trio.
-The band released its first single in August, shortly after Eric's departure.
-The Farmer was released by EMI records in Ireland only and is reported to have only sold a few hundred copies (which was not unusual for Irish rock group records at that time).
+Shortly after it's release, an article by Donall Corvin in Spotlight, lamented that, "it has no chance of getting airplays and a snowball's chance in hell of making the charts.
+But so what?"
 Despite their lack of recording success, the band's live show went from strength to strength as Phil continued to develop his "rocker" image which was to carry the group in the future.
 They started to travel further a field and regularly made trips to the four corners of the country to play at teen dances, student hops and other small gigs (usually for very little money).

 In October, 1970, a report in Spotlight magazine said the band was changing management.
 Terry O'Neill, a seventeen year old who had been the road manager for Skid Row, had been managing the band and sold his interest to Peter Bardon and Brian Tuite.
 In an August 1974 Spotlight interview Phil said, "I organised the first group transfer fee in history of Irish groups.
 Our manager then was Terry O'Neill and Brian Tuite wanted to manage us.
 I arranged for Terry to get £200."
-Bardon and Tuite had also managed the fortunes of Skid Row before the relocated to London under manager Clifford David.
+Bardon and Tuite had also managed the fortunes of Skid Row before the relocated to London under manager Clifford Davis.
 Probably the most interesting article I have come across was one in Spotlight magazine dated January 30, 1971 in which is was reported that Decca Record Manager, Frank Rodgers, announced the band would be changing its name to Tin Lizzy, dropping the "h."
 The move lead to a series of advertisements and publicity sporting the name Tin Lizzy, but of course, the name did not stick.

 Eric picks up the story, "We fixed a gig in Zhivago and he came in, real cool, and looking as if he was saying: Okay impress me!
 So we weren't really into what we were doing.
 Then Ditch Cassidy got up with us to jam and we began to enjoy ourselves and forget about this cat from London.
 Next thing we knew, he'd arranged for us to go to London the following week to record an album."
 Once in London, the band was earning £8 a week plus rent paid.
 Their operating expenses ran at below £100 a week.
 Phil maintained that even on those meager wages they were better off than they were in Ireland.